Dorif/fragalyseqt/README.md

 enter the name, select the ILS channel (Blue/Green/Yellow/Red for DATA1-4, or Orange/Purple/Aqua/Brown for extended channels DATA105-108), and provide a space-separated list of sizes.
 The new standard is saved permanently and becomes available for all currently open and future analysis tabs.
+Since version 0.5.2, **session save and restore** is supported: save the full state of all open tabs (parameters, peaks, allele calls) to a local SQLite database via **File → Save Session** (`Ctrl+Shift+S`) and reopen it later with **File → Open Session** (`Ctrl+Shift+O`).
+Sessions are tied to the original files by four independent hash algorithms (MD5, SHA-1, SHA-256, SHA-3/256); if a source file is missing or has been modified, the session opens in **read-only mode** with the stored data still available for export.
+Also since 0.5.2, a **SOAP API** for LIMS and web-tool integration is available via **Settings → SOAP API…** — enable it to expose analysis results and session operations over HTTP on a configurable local port (default 8742).
+The WSDL is served at `/FragalyseQtService?wsdl`.
 All the things are done without rewriting any data inside files FragalyseQt works with!

 ## What file formats are supported?